 It was agreed that when the decoder needs to bump a picture, it bumps the lowest-layer picture with the oldest POC that is waiting for output.
 This way the pictures will always be output in the correct order across all layers.

-This contribution implements the above with the following addition:

-max_num_reorder_pics[ i ] and max_latency_increase_plus1[ i ] are defined in unit of AUs rather than in unit of pictures.